cmars/layer-lets-encrypt/README.md

 Some things could be improved:

 - Support for automatic renewals, or even manual renewals with an action.
-- Better rate-limiting the registration retries.
+- Better rate-limiting of the registration retries.
 - Not attempting to register if not exposed (can this be detected?).

-## NOT TODOs

-This layer is intended for securing standalone web applications.
-Some things are out of scope for this layer:

-- Registration behind an HTTP reverse proxy; alternative ports.
+- Not attempting to register if FQDN isn't ready, or is incorrect.
-- Other methods like webroot.
+- Non-interrupting methods like webroot.
-- General purpose registration for charms that provide `interface:http` but don't use `layer:nginx`.

-However, this layer might be a useful example for developing such things.

 # License